TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 What does this comprise?

 We'll configure fluentd to "tail" container logs, With a position file to keep track of the logs that've already been read.

-3- Next up, some Data Enrichment as well.
+3- Next up, some Data Enrichment as well. 📇

-> 👍 It not only parses JSON logs, but also enriches the logs by adding some context to it, like namespace, the pod name, tags etc.  Implementing some sort of filters to transform the log records, and remove sensitive data (like passwords and secret keys)
+>  It not only parses JSON logs, but also enriches the logs by adding some context to it - k8s-specific info.
+Implementing some sort of filters to transform the log records, and remove sensitive data (like passwords and secret keys). 👍

 4 -